adarwoo/modbus_relay/README.md

 ---

-**Notes:**
+> [!NOTE]
-- All relay diagnostics and counters are grouped in blocks of 8 for efficient Modbus access.
+> 1. All relay diagnostics and counters are grouped in blocks of 8 for efficient Modbus access.
-- To add more relays, simply add another bank of 8 at the next available block.
+> 2. To add more relays, simply add another bank of 8 at the next available block.
-- Control registers are write-only and can be mapped to holding registers or coils as appropriate for your Modbus implementation.
+> 3. Control registers are write-only and can be mapped to holding registers or coils as appropriate for your Modbus implementation.

 ## Configuring the device
 The factory default communication settings for the relay are: